Vishaldave2021/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+Closure means that an inner function always has access to the variables and parameters of its outer function, even after the outer function has returned.
 2. Study the following code, then answer the questions below.

 ```js